girder/girder_worker/docs/types-and-formats.rst

 :py:func:`romanesco.format.import_converters`.
 See that function's documentation for how to define validators and converters.

-The following are the types available to the Romanesco system by default.
+The following are the types available in Romanesco core.
+Plugins may add their own types and formats using the ``romanesco.format.import_converters`` function.
+See the :doc:`plugins` section for details on plugin-specific types and formats.
-Add or remove files and directories in the ``romanesco/format`` directory to customize the available formats.

 ``"boolean"`` type
 -----------------------
-A truthy or falsy value.
+A true or false value.
 Formats:

 :``"boolean"``: An in-memory Python ``bool``.